 The six-month requirement may be fulfilled by, for instance, working in another field’s research team, institute or association, in administration, the business sector or an occupation that is legitimately linked to the proposed research or that contributes to promoting the research career.

-Work somewhere else can also refer to working on a grant or through some other arrangement in some other environment than the physical research environment that the application concerns.
+Work elsewhere can also refer to working on a grant or through some other arrangement in some other environment than the physical research environment that the application concerns.
 For example, applicants may have worked at a foreign university with funding from their own university.
 Working in a collegium of researchers may also be eligible as work somewhere else if the researcher in question has changed work communities.

 Must the applicant have had an employment contract to the organisation at which the work experience was gained?

-No, that is not a requirement.
-This means that working on a grant, for instance, may count towards the required six months.
+No. This means that working on a grant, for instance, may count towards the required six months.
 The funding source of the six-month work period is irrelevant.

 When must the six months have been completed?